Welcome to Lost For Words

 Being new to the holistic healing world, I was surprised at how many practitioners resided in my hometown of Adelaide.
 I also noticed a boom in ‘weekend certificate healing courses,’ some of which claimed to be all an aspiring practitioner needed to start a business.

-Fortunately, my discernment radar was in fine form, allowing my intuition to guide me to three experienced healing practitioners, sound therapist Patricia Blythman, holistic practitioner Carolyn Pedlar and wellbeing mentor Erika Klement, all of whom utilised shamanic practices together with other honed skills and gifts.
+Fortunately, my discernment radar was in fine form.
+My intuition to guided me to three experienced healing practitioners: sound therapist Patricia Blythman, holistic practitioner Carolyn Pedlar and wellbeing mentor Erika Klement, all of whom utilised shamanic practices together with other honed skills and gifts.

 When you feel ready to deal with and release your personal ‘shite,’ (we all have it, especially 50+ men and women), I highly recommend you connect with these wonderful women – or holistic practitioners of their ilk.
-My wonderful GP respected my choices and encouraged me to write about my healing journey because people in the 50+ age group carried the heaviest loads of unresolved ‘baggage’ and would be terrified of travelling down this path.
-She said prefer prescription drugs to try to block things out and end up living depressed lives in their later years.
+Embracing wholefood nutrition and regular exercise also fast-tracked my recovery.

 Remember Who You Are

 I also immersed myself in screenwriting studies, drafted a feature-length screenplay called Woo Woo World – a spiritual comedy, of sorts.
-I wrote, produced and directed short (experimental) film Good Medicine which attempted to convey a message about shamanic healing and soul retrieval.
+I wrote, produced and directed short (experimental) film Good Medicine which attempted to convey a message about the unacceptable male suicide rate in Australia, shamanic healing and soul retrieval.

 My film featured a medicine woman called Kachina, inspired by a captivating portrait of ‘Little Bird,’ by spiritual artist Sharon Bosmoore.
 Little Bird initially arrived via email with a pertinent message: ‘Remember who you are.’